Understanding the Digital SAT (DSAT): A Complete Overview

 • Geometry and Trigonometry: ~15%

 The Digital SAT supports superscoring, meaning colleges consider the highest section scores across multiple test attempts.
 If a student takes the SAT more than once, their best Reading & Writing and Math scores are combined to create the highest possible total score.
 Since many colleges accept superscores, retaking the SAT can be beneficial for improving overall results.
-Students should check individual college policies, as superscoring policies may vary.
+Students should check individual college policies to confirm their superscoring approach before registering for a retake.

 Accommodations on the Digital SAT

-1. Practice with Digital Tools – Since the test is fully digital, practicing with online DSAT sample tests will help you get comfortable with the format.
-Familiarize yourself with the navigation tools and calculator.
-MentoMind has great SAT study tools to help you get your top score.
+1. Practice with Digital Tools – Since the test is fully digital, practicing with online practice tests will help you get comfortable with the format.
+Familiarize yourself with the navigation tools and built-in calculator to avoid surprises on test day.

-2. Understand Adaptive Testing – Because the test adjusts to your performance, starting strong can lead to easier success in later sections.
+2. Understand Adaptive Testing – Because the Digital SAT adapts to your performance, starting strong can lead to more manageable questions in later modules.
 Take full-length practice tests to understand how the adaptive system works.

 4. Read Shorter Passages Quickly – Since reading passages are now shorter, practicing quick comprehension will be beneficial.
 Focus on identifying key points and main ideas efficiently.